anthok/autel/README.md

 `python autel_extractor.py -f <firmware> -o <output_dir>`

 <br/>
 **Note:** The firmware package is nested, but the tool does not currently unpack the nested levels for you.
 You will need to rerun the tool and change the `-f` flag to point to your newly unpacked image.
-You can tell if a file can be further unpacked by looking for `"<filetransfer>"` at the start of the file.
+You can tell if a file can be further unpacked by looking for `<filetransfer>` at the start of the file.

 <br/>